cboyce183/Zendomo/README.md

 # Hello from the Zendomo Team

+Zendomo is a byzantine fault tolerant consensus based blockchain, implemented using Hyperledger Fabric and Hyperledger Composer, for the Zendama platform.

 ### Here is a set of instructions to make this work locally for you.

 #### Pre-reqs: